Pulsed Laser Deposition

 - Background Pressure: Oxygen is usually used as background gas in the oxide deposition to ensure proper stoichiometry of the thin film.
 If the oxygen pressure in the chamber is low, the nucleation, stoichiometry and quality of the deposited thin film will be affected.

-During the laser pulse in the PLD process, the substrate surface is saturated.
+During the laser pulse in the pulsed laser deposition(PLD) process, the substrate surface is saturated.
 Depending on the laser features, the pulse takes about 10 to 40 microseconds.
 The saturation of the surface results in a higher density of nucleation in this method than in the sputtering method, which results in the smoothness of the deposited thin film.

 The PLD method has significant advantages over other deposition methods such as: